Table of Contents

 Avoid Overloading Too Soon

 Avoid overload.
 Begin with moderate loads before proceeding to higher intensity.
 Loads that are too great will cause the form to deteriorate.
+A simple rule is to add load only after you can complete all sets with the same tempo and the same bar path.

 Focus on Mind-Muscle Connection